 3- Thins Paints & Lacquers

-If you are still wondering about what is xylene used for in painting, then let me tell you that most of the painters and contractors in the US use it for thinning.
+If you are still wondering about what is xylene used for in painting, then let me tell you that most painters and contractors in the US use it for thinning.

 Because it thins lacquers and paints (including polyurethanes, epoxies, enamels, varnishes, and alkyd resins), you can use this product to make paints easier to use with spray guns.

-You will need to mix the paint carefully to ensure that it is properly thinned.
+You will need to mix the paint carefully to ensure it is adequately thinned.
 Too much xylene and the paint may not be usable.

 Can You Paint Over Xylene?

 Yes, you can do that safely.
-In fact, this is one another benefit of using Xylene.
+In fact, this is another benefit of using Xylene.

-You can apply xylene on your concrete garage floors or pavers simply by spraying it on the surface with a metal sprayer.
+You can apply Sherwin Williams xylene on your concrete garage floors or pavers simply by spraying it on the surface with a metal sprayer.

-Alternatively, you can pour it in sections and use a stiff scrub brush to apply it evenly on the surface.
+Alternatively, you can pour it into sections and use a stiff scrub brush to apply it evenly on the surface.

-If you are trying to use xylene paint over other types like acrylic, it may eat or lift away the previous paint that can cause a complete mess for you.
+If you are trying to use xylene paint over other types like acrylic, it may eat or lift away the previous paint, which can cause a complete mess for you.